EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 }
 ```

 Now we can simply replace UITableViewClass in cell's xib with our custom one.
 And We don't need to calculate tableView height anymore.
-We just call layoutIfNeeded() to force height calclulation.
-And contentSize of UITableView will be enoght to know embedded height.
+We just call [layoutIfNeeded](https://developer.apple.com/reference/uikit/uiview/1622507-layoutifneeded) to force height calclulation.
+And contentSize of UITableView will be enough to know embedded height.

 ---

-## 4. Generic instantiation of custom views.
+## 4. Generic instantiation of custom views

 Its is much better to instantiate custom views using their class names instead of hardcoded strings.
 Quite easy to mistype wrong letter and get exception.